 Estonian e-Residency makes it easy for you to do business with customers and suppliers around the world, but your company will be global in a way that’s even more mind-boggling than that.

 Estonia’s digital infrastructure is so advanced that it’s already independent of Estonia itself.
 Every night, Estonia is effectively backed up like a computer in secure locations around the world.
 At present, those locations are Estonian embassies, but in future, it will include revolutionary new data embassies created specifically to keep the digital infrastructure secure — along with all you and your company’s records and data.

 So in the extremely unlikely event that half the Earth is hit by an asteroid, you’ll be able to conduct business as usual no matter where it lands.
 Well, as long as you’re on the other side!

 9. Business services are competitively priced in Estonia

 Estonia isn’t a tax haven, but it is an admin haven, and that’s what makes it so popular with people starting and running businesses around the world.

 One of the key reasons for this is the globally competitive price of business services, from incorporation to accountancy, virtual office, banking, and compliance.
-In addition, if you’re setting up a micro business with yourself as the only employee, then LeapIN provides an affordable turn-key solution at the right scale for your business needs.
+In addition, if you’re setting up a micro business with yourself as the only employee, then Xolo provides an affordable turn-key solution at the right scale for your business needs.

 There are no hidden surprises, and it’s your business, so you decide which services to outsource and can cancel any at any time.
-To find out more, check out 9 reasons every digital nomad needs LeapIN.
+To find out more, check out 9 reasons every digital nomad needs Xolo.